-his year some businesses are thriving while others are still struggling to recover from the pandemic and resulting economic crisis.
-Whatever your business's situation, taking full advantage of available tax breaks - including temporary relief in response to the crisis - is critical.
+In 2022 some businesses are thriving while others are still struggling to recover from the pandemic and resulting economic challenges.
+Whatever your business's situation, take full advantage of available tax breaks to prevent taxes from dragging down your bottom line more than they should.
 And changes under the TCJA still demand attention, too.